-26 minutes
+26 minutos

 Marco de Unit Testing

 Learn how to use Matchstick, a unit testing framework developed by LimeChain.
-Matchstick enables subgraph developers to test their mapping logic in a sandboxed environment and successfully deploy their subgraphs.
+Matchstick enables Subgraph developers to test their mapping logic in a sandboxed environment and successfully deploy their Subgraphs.

 Benefits of Using Matchstick